uglifruit3/BeepComp/Readme.md

 BeepComp expands an arpeggio to play at a rate of 60 tones per second by default.
 This can be adjusted using the `arprate` command mentioned above and passing the new arpeggiation rate as the argument.

+**A note on key signatures and arpeggios:** if the first note associated with an arpeggio is modified by the key signature, the half-step arguments will denote half-steps away from the modified note.

 The only effects macro currently supported is arpeggiation.
 See Limitations for an explanation of why.

+### Custom Text Macros
+Users may define and invoke one-line, plaintext macros.
+Definition is accomplished using the `define` keyword, followed by the name of the macro prefaced with a '$' character, and the macro itself enclosed in double quotes.
+Like a command, macro definitions must occupy their own, singular line.

+* For example, one could create a macro for a certain repetetive phrase like so: `define $macro1 "^^( C4 E4 D4 C5 D4 E4 C4 E4 D4 C5 D4 E4 )"`

+To invoke a macro, the macro name (again prefaced with a '$' character) if placed anywhere a note element would normally go.

+* `A4, A4 $macro1 ^( $macro1 )` would expand the contents of $macro1 once, then expand them again within the parentheses, doubling the rate at which the notes are played.

+If a previously defined macro is defined again, its contents will be overwritten.
+Note that BeepComp does not validate the contents of a text macro, but expands them within a line and proceeds to check that line for errors.
+This also means that the notes in the macro, when expanded, will be processed according to whatever tempo and key signature have already been defined.

 ### Comments
 BeepComp notation includes a means to make comments for helping with song structure/organization.
 The percent ('%') character is the reserved comment character, and BeepComp will ignore all input on a line after it is detected.
 BeepComp also ignores blank lines.